SC grants for single moms

 SNAP

 Single moms in need of supplementary food may apply to see if their family qualifies for SNAP benefits through the federal government.
-The Supplemental Nutrition Assistance Program (SNAP) ensures that families with minor children can afford food.
-For instance, they give electronic incentives to purchase food.
-To learn more about SNAP benefits or register for them, contact the Assistance Department at 800-616-1309.
+Having been in the shoes of a single mom, I can truly appreciate the significance of the Supplemental Nutrition Assistance Program (SNAP).
+It’s a lifeline ensuring that families like yours can put food on the table.
+What’s remarkable is they even offer electronic incentives for purchasing groceries.
+To explore the world of SNAP benefits or start the registration process, don’t hesitate to reach out to the Assistance Department at 800-616-1309.

 Healthy Connections Choices